sparkfun/SparkFun_Toolkit/docs/ar_ibus.md

 ### Implement a Platform Independent Driver

-The first step is to implement a core, platform independent version of the driver that communicates to the target device using the methods of a ```sfeTkIIBus``` interface.
+The first step is to implement a core, platform independent version of the driver that communicates to the target device using the methods of a ```sfeTkIBus``` interface.
+By limiting use to the IBus interface, the core implementation can use any bus type or platform that implements the sfeTkIBus interface.

 >[!IMPORTANT]
 > At this level, the driver is only using a ```sfeTkIBus``` interface, not any specific bus implementation.